 You’ve developed proprietary software and now you want to protect it.
 Obtaining a patent is an effective way to accomplish this, but the patent process does take time.
 While the timeline to receive a notice of allowance varies, on average it takes between 22 to 30 months.
 The more technical the invention, the longer the process can take.
-Fortunately, three are ways to expedite your patent application which we cover in this article.
+Despite common software patent myths, there are ways to expedite your patent application which we cover in this article.
 We’ll also explain the different phases of the patent process and how long each phase takes on average.

 Why Does It Take So Long To Get A Patent Issued?